MistXrageYT/learn-javascript/notes/markdown/variable.md

 ```

 # what is the difference between var, let, and const?
-`var` is a global scoped variable, `let` is a block scoped variable, and `cons`t is a block scoped variable that cannot be changed.
+`var` is a global scoped variable, `let` is a block scoped variable, and `const` is a block scoped variable that cannot be changed.

 ## additional notes
 variables can also store functions, objects, arrays, regex, booleans, undefined, null, and symbols.